industrial-asset-hub/asset-link-sdk/docs/cmd.md

 ### Command line tool

-To ease development or testing of the asset link, the discovery can be interactively triggered using a command line tool.
-This command will provide the results (i.e., the devices or assets discovered by the asset link) as output.
+To ease development or testing of the Asset Link, the discovery can be interactively triggered using a command line tool.
+This command will provide the results (i.e., the devices or assets discovered by the Asset Link) as output.
 For example discovery can be started/stopped and results can be retrieved.
 Moreover, there is also a test-suite that can be used as follows: